d30jeff/backend-starter/README.md

 <h2 id="stripe-like-ID">Stripe-like ID</h2>

-If you worked with Stripe before, you'd notice that their object IDs are structure in a way where the prefix provides hint to the object.
+If you worked with Stripe before, you'd notice that their object IDs are structured in a way that the prefix provides hint to the object.

 e.g. **Payment Intent** - `pi_uiwoei182`

-It provides a great developer experience, due to:
+This provides a good developer experience for the following reasons:

 1. Better readability over UUID
 2. Non predicatable sequence over incremental ID